zachhardesty7/tamper-monkey-scripts-collection/README.md

 ### Execution

-Code will automatically execute on the proper website pages!
+Code will automatically execute on the designated websites!

 ## Usage